 Drinking ayahuasca was a rollercoaster with some unbelievable highs and insidious lows.
 Facilitator Scott’s advice I now see transcends the ayahuasca retreats experience to life itself: enjoy the process.

 Matthew Joseph seeks to inspire that desire for new experiences, like Ayahuasca Retreats, in his readers.
-Whether it’s through travel, music, conversation, or a thought-provoking book, Matthew plans on enjoying everything that life has to offer.
+Whether through travel, music, conversation, or a thought-provoking book, Matthew plans on enjoying everything life has to offer.

 Ready for Your Own Ayahuasca Retreat?